 Any Forex trading guide for beginners of technical analysis will tell you that your main tools are:

-Meanwhile, fundamental analysis allows traders to gain an understanding of how one country's news events and financial policies can affect the Forex ecosystem.
+Meanwhile, understanding fundamental analysis allows traders to gain an understanding of how one country's news events and financial policies can affect the Forex ecosystem.

 Attributes such as minimum deposit and tight spreads are one of the last points to consider when opening a long-term trading account.
 Pay attention instead to instrument portfolios, execution models and the leverage offered.

 The best Forex trading platform for beginners depends on the broker.
-The best Forex broker for beginners depends on trading system.
+The best Forex broker for beginners depends on the trading system.